 The support facilities at Boulby include a dedicated surface building with staging / storage, workshop, health & safety, mess and office facilities.
 Underground there is over 1000m2 of laboratory floor space.
-The most recent laboratory space (the Palmer laboratory) has >750 m2 of clean-room floor space, with air conditioning / filtration, power, craning facilities, telephone and internet access, workshop & storage facilities etc. The mine operators Cleveland Potash Ltd provide additional essential support facilities.
+The most recent laboratory space has >750 m2 of clean-room floor space, with air conditioning / filtration, power, craning facilities, telephone and internet access, workshop & storage facilities etc. The mine operators ICL UK provide additional essential support facilities.

 For a number of years Boulby has hosted the UK’s Dark Matter search studies, operating some of the most sensitive detectors in the world to try to detect Weakly Interacting Massive Particles (WIMPs) the strongest candidate for the missing matter in the universe.
 Boulby continues to host Dark Matter search studies, currently with the DRIFT-II project, the world most sensitive directional dark matter detector.

 Recently it has become clear that access and work-space in a deep underground environment is highly valuable in a broad range of science areas beyond astrophysics.
 This is very much in evidence at Boulby with a number of new studies underway or evolving including studies of cosmic rays and climate, astrobiology and life in extreme environments, development of techniques for deep 3D geological monitoring and various gamma spectroscopy studies of radioactivity in the environment.
 The Boulby Underground Science Facility is funded by the UK’s Science and Technology Facilities Council (STFC) and operates in close partnership with the Boulby mine operating company Cleveland Potash Limited.

 Alternatively, view the STFC website (link opens in a new window).